pyvista/pyvista/docs/index.rst

 Why?
 ----
 VTK is an excellent visualization toolkit, and with Python bindings it should be able to combine the speed of C++ with the rapid prototyping of Python.
 However, despite this VTK code programmed in Python generally looks the same as its C++ counterpart.
-This module seeks to simpify mesh creation and plotting without losing functionality.
+This module seeks to simplify mesh creation and plotting without losing functionality.

-Compare two approachs for loading and plotting a surface mesh from a file:
+Compare two approaches for loading and plotting a surface mesh from a file:

 Plotting a Mesh using Python's VTK